recallnet/rust-recall/cli/README.md

 ## Background

-Hoku CLI is a tool for managing your account and data machines.
+Recall CLI is a tool for managing your account and data machines.

 - _Machine manager_:
   This singleton machine is responsible for creating new buckets and/or timehubs.